hkevin01/ccps-webui/README.md

 ## Backend
 - Java 17, Spring Boot, JPA, PostgreSQL
-- Run: `mvn clean package` in `backend/`, then use Docker or run the JAR
+- Run: `./gradlew clean build` in `backend/`, then use Docker or run the JAR

 ## Frontend
 - React + TypeScript + Bootstrap